|Nutrition Facts (per serving)|

 No matter which way you make it, this drink is a fabulous flavor experience.
 The lavender adds depth and counteracts the sour of the lemon juice just enough to make a lovely little drink.
 You'll definitely want to share it with friends.

-- In a cocktail shaker, lightly muddle the lavender and simple syrup.
+In a cocktail shaker, lightly muddle lavender and simple syrup.

-- Add the vodka and lemon juice, and fill the shaker with ice.
+Add vodka and lemon juice and fill shaker with ice.

 If you enjoy a DIY project, consider making your own lemon vodka at home.
 It's as easy as any other vodka infusion and lets you customize the taste to suit your personal preference.

 You can choose your favorite vodka as a base and if you want to go organic it's easy.
 Simply choose organic lemons and pick up an organic vodka.
 TRU makes an unflavored option and there are other brands such as Prairie Organic Vodka and Square Organic Vodka available.

 - Rinse 3 to 4 medium-sized lemons thoroughly in water and cut them into quarters.